devacuk/devacuk.github.io/sessions.md

 **Prerequisites for delegates attending the session:** None

 # 3. Create your first ARKit app in Unity3D - Suhad Aljundi, Jisc

-Type of session: presentation/hands-on 30-45 mins (not sure yet whether it is hands on or a presentation and how long it might take)
-Short description:
+**Type of session:** presentation/hands-on

+**Short description:**

-How to get started with ARKit
+* How to get started with ARKit
-Using Unity to create AR App
+* Using Unity to create AR App
-Environment consideration for AR
+* Environment consideration for AR

-Approximate length of session: 30 - 45 mins?
+**Approximate length of session:** 30 - 45 mins

-Prerequisites for delegates attending the session: iPhone 6S or newer basic understanding of Unity3D
+**Prerequisites for delegates attending the session:**

+* iPhone 6S or newer
+* Basic understanding of Unity3D
-Deploying iOS app to a device
+* Deploying iOS app to a device

-Downloaded onto your device:
+* Downloaded onto your device:
-iPhone 6S (or later) running a pre-release of iOS 11
+  * iPhone 6S (or later) running a pre-release of iOS 11
-A pre-release version of Xcode 9, and a patched version of Unity (Unity 5.6.1.p1 or later).
+  * A pre-release version of Xcode 9, and a patched version of Unity (Unity 5.6.1.p1 or later).

 # 4. Creating VR for Learning Spaces in Unreal Engine - Matt Ramirez, Jisc

-Description:
+**Description:**
   This presentation will examine how you can use the VR template included with Unreal Engine to quickly get started in creating Virtual Reality environments for the HTC Vive.
 I will be using VR content developed with Preston College as an example throughout

-Topics to be covered:
+**Topics to be covered:**
-  Examining the VR template included in UE4
+* Examining the VR template included in UE4
-  Exporting and optimising 3d models from Blender to UE4 Using existing content and setting up new materials for objects Tweaking VR settings
+* Exporting and optimising 3d models from Blender to UE4
+* Using existing content and setting up new materials for objects
+* Tweaking VR settings
-  Adding simple interactivity
+* Adding simple interactivity

-Length of Session: 45 mins to an hour
+**Length of Session:** 45 mins to an hour

+**Pre-requisites:**

-Pre-requisites: Some knowledge of 3d/ game engine software desirable not essential.
+* Some knowledge of 3d/ game engine software desirable not essential.
-  To follow along delegates could download Blender and/or Unreal Engine
+* To follow along delegates could download Blender and/or Unreal Engine

 # 5. WordPress : getting started with the academic swiss army knife - Pat Lockley, Pgogy Webstuff
 Type of session: Hands on